undefinedlabs/scope-docs/docs/ios-agent.md

 ## Installation

-Installation of the agent is done via [CocoaPods](https://cocoapods.org).
+Installation of the Scope Agent is done via [CocoaPods](https://cocoapods.org).

-Add the `CodeScope` pod to the test target in your `Podfile`.
+Add the `ScopeAgent` pod to the test target in your `Podfile`.
 For example:

 ```
 target 'MyAppTests' do
-  pod 'CodeScope'
+  pod 'ScopeAgent'
 end
 ```